 NOVO NORDISK pump priming fund

-To facilitate collaborations between the University of Oxford and Novo Nordisk researchers, funds will be available with specific rounds from 2017 to 2020 to support pump priming applications.
+To facilitate collaborations between the University of Oxford and Novo Nordisk researchers, funds will be available, with a specific round of pump priming scheduled for 2022.
 These pump priming awards aim to increase the likelihood that subsequent proposals for larger Research Projects are brought forward.
 Priority will be given to projects aligned with Novo Nordisk area of interest and those with translational potential that are likely to elucidate disease mechanisms and lead to new discoveries will be welcomed.

 Novo Nordisk Fellowship Programme